AppleHair/HankPsychPort/README.md

 This is a Psych Engine port of the first challenge in FNF ONLINE VS, the hank challenge (with the song's name being "Accelerant").

-A lot of people already tried to port this challenge to psych, but most of these ports are rushed, inaccurate and straight-up garbage.
-This port, however, is so accurate and well made, that I think it's safe to say that this is one of the most accurate and well-coded psych engine ports to date.
+A lot of people already tried to port this challenge to psych, but most of these ports are rushed, inaccurate and just stupidly lazy.
+In this port, however, I'm trying to put as much effort as I can and I want this port to be one of the most accurate and well-coded psych engine ports to date.

 Currently, the port is in a demo state and has only the hard difficulty implemented.
 In the future, I hope to add the fucked difficulty and more new stuff that I want to make for this